27 Best Travel Planning Tools and Apps

 Baidu Translate is a real lifesaver during your trip to China and is my recommendation for one of the best travel apps for Europe, Asia, or the Americas.

-You don’t have to be worried about the language if you download this app before your trip.
+You don’t have to worry about the language if you download this app before your trip.
 It’s a voice translation app that works for text-to-text translation.

 There are many other popular languages you can translate from English by using this app.
-Baidu Translate is approved in China, so there’s no chance to be blocked.
+Baidu Translate is approved in China, so there’s no chance of being blocked.

 You can download it for free on your iPhone or any Android phone.
 I loved most the voice translation feature of this app.
 Just turn on the speaker before speaking in English, and it will accurately translate in Chinese and vice versa.

-This app also supports camera translation and can translate the text from the image.
+This app also supports camera translation and can translate text from an image.
 However, all features are only accessible when you’re online.

 Baidu Translate doesn’t work in an offline mode; you must have a good Internet connection when using this most useful and best voice translation app based in China.